yyoshiaki/ikra/README.md

 A serious bug was reported in the `tximport_R.R` and fixed.
 In the older version, Salmon's output and multiqc reports were correct and sometimes `output.tsv` were disturbed.
 Please update Ikra to the latest version.
 If you are using the old version(<1.1.1), please update and re-run ikra.
 We apologize for the inconvenience.

+## Major bugs that have fixed

+### tximport_R.R 2019/04/30

+A serious bug was reported in the `tximport_R.R` and fixed.
+In the older version, Salmon's output and multiqc reports were correct and sometimes `output.tsv` were disturbed.
+Please update Ikra to the latest version.
+If you are using the old version(<1.1.1), please update and re-run ikra.
+We apologize for the inconvenience.

+### fasterq-dump error 2019/09/21

+A bug has been reported that stops processing due to the following error in sra-tools.
+`docker: Error response from daemon: OCI runtime create failed: container_linux.go:345: starting container process caused "exec: \"fasterq-dump\": executable file not found in $PATH": unknown.`
+The latest version has already been corrected, so if you encounter the same error, please update to the latest version.

 ## Install

 All you need is `git clone` ikra, and install docker or udocker(v1.1.3).
 No need for installing plenty of softwares!
 If you don’t want to use docker (or udocker), you must install all softwares by yourself and use `—-without-docker` option.